Mistakes aren’t the Enemy: Not Trying Is!

 Let your child know that mistakes are a gift.
 They expose weaknesses during practice (when it doesn’t count) as opposed to during an actual test (when it does).
 And standardized tests repeat question types, so there’s a chance your child will see a very similar question on the actual exam.
 When students learn from their mistakes, they see a big increase in their scores.
 But they can’t learn from wrong answers if they’re afraid to make them.
 So encourage your child to try on the hard questions.
 With mistakes come knowledge . . . and higher test scores!

-To learn more test taking tips, and advice on how to best motivate your child, call us at (800) 381-3266 or visit our website.
+To learn more test taking tips, and advice on how to best motivate your child, call us at (800) 381-3266 or contact us online.
 We look forward to helping your child succeed!